programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ```
 Pandas let's us do this in a single line of code by using the `groupby` dataframe method.
 This method accepts a column by which to group the data and one or more aggregating methods that tell Pandas how to group the data together.
 The output is a new dataframe.

 Let's take this one piece at a time.
-The `groupby('COUNTRY_FLYING_MISSION')` sets the column that we're grouping on.
+The `groupby('COUNTRY_FLYING_MISSION')` sets the column that we are grouping on.
 In other words, this says that we want the resulting dataframe to have one row per unique entry in the column `COUNTRY_FLYING_MISSION`.
-Since we don't care about aggregating all 19 columns in the dataframe, we choose just the tons of munitions columns with the indexer, `['TOTAL_TONS', 'TONS_HE', 'TONS_IC', 'TONS_FRAG']` .
+Since we do not care about aggregating all 19 columns in the dataframe, we choose just the tons of munitions columns with the indexer, `['TOTAL_TONS', 'TONS_HE', 'TONS_IC', 'TONS_FRAG']`.
 Finally, we use the `sum` method to let Pandas know how to aggregate all of the different rows.
 Other methods also exist for aggregating, such as `count`, `mean`, `max`, and `min`.

-If you look at the variable `grouped`,  you'll see that Pandas has grouped by the five unique countries in our dataset and summed the total tons dropped by each.
+If you look at the variable `grouped`, you will see that Pandas has grouped by the five unique countries in our dataset and summed the total tons dropped by each.
 You can also see the dataset has some problems!
 South Africa and New Zealand dropped more high explosives than the total tons column!
 Problems like this are typical of large, manually-created datasets and this is a great reminder why is so important to explore and visualize your data before creating research results.

 ```
                         TOTAL_TONS     TONS_HE     TONS_IC  TONS_FRAG